 - (3.1.1) Recommend monitoring serum levels of calcium, phosphate, PTH, and alkaline phosphatase activity beginning in CKD G3a.
 (1C) - (3.1.2) It is reasonable to base the frequency of monitoring serum calcium, phosphate, and PTH on the presence and magnitude of abnormalities, and the rate of progression of CKD.
 (Not Graded) - (3.1.3) Suggest that 25(OH)D levels might be measured, and repeated testing determined by baseline values and therapeutic interventions.
 (2C).
-Suggest that vitamin D deficiency and insufficiency† be corrected using treatment strategies recommended for the general population.
-(2C) - (3.1.4) Recommend that therapeutic decisions be based on trends rather than on a single laboratory value, taking into account all available CKD-MBD assessments.
+Suggest that vitamin D deficiency and insufficiency[†] be corrected using treatment strategies recommended for the general population.
+(2C)

+- (3.1.4) Recommend that therapeutic decisions be based on trends rather than on a single laboratory value, taking into account all available CKD-MBD assessments.
 (1C) - (3.1.5) Suggest that individual values of serum calcium and phosphate, evaluated together, be used to guide clinical practice rather than the mathematical construct of calcium-phosphate product (Ca x PO).
 (2D) - (3.1.6) Recommend that clinical laboratories inform clinicians of the actual assay method in use and report any change in methods, sample source (plasma or serum), or handling specifications to facilitate the appropriate interpretation of biochemistry data.
-(1B) CHAPTER 3.2 DIAGNOSIS OF CKD-MBD: BONE What the guideline statements say In patients with CKD G3a-G5D:
+(1B) †Most studies define deficiency as serum 25(0H)D <10 ng/mL and insufficiency ≥10 but <20-32 ng/mL.
+There is no consensus on what defines 'adequate' or toxic vitamin D levels.
+CHAPTER 3.2 DIAGNOSIS OF CKD-MBD: BONE4 What the guideline statements say In patients with CKD G3a-G5D:

-- (3.2.1) With evidence of CKD-MBD and/or risk factors for osteoporosis, suggest bone mineral density (BMD) testing to assess fracture risk if results will impact treatment decisions.
-(2B) - (3.2.2) It is reasonable to perform a bone biopsy if knowledge of the type of renal osteodystrophy will impact treatment decisions.
-(Not Graded) - (3.2.3) Suggest that measurements of serum PTH or bone-specific alkaline phosphatase can be used to evaluate bone disease because markedly high or low values predict underlying bone turnover.
-(2B) - (3.2.4) Suggest not to routinely measure bonederived turnover markers of collagen synthesis and breakdown.
+(3.2.2) It is reasonable to perform a bone biopsy if knowledge of the type of renal osteodystrophy will impact treatment decisions.
+(Not Graded) (3.2.3) Suggest that measurements of serum PTH or bone-specific alkaline phosphatase can be used to evaluate bone disease because markedly high or low values predict underlying bone turnover.
+(2B) (3.2.4) Suggest not to routinely measure bonederived turnover markers of collagen synthesis and breakdown.
 (2C) Rationale for guideline update 3.2.1 BMD testing 2009 guidance 3.2.2 ...
-BMD testing should not be perfored routinely ...
+BMD testing should not be performed routinely ...

 2017 update 3.2.1 In patients with CKD G3a-G5D with evidence of CKD-MBD and/or risk factors for osteoporosis, test BMD to assess fracture risk if results will impact treatment decisions (2B) Multiple new prospective studies have documented that lower DXA (dual-energy X-ray absorptiometry) BMD predicts incident fractures in patients with CKD G3a-G5D.
 The order of these first 2 recommendations was changed because a DXA BMD result might impact the decision to perform a bone biopsy.
 3.2.2 Bone biopsy 2009 guidance 3.2.1 ... perform a bone biopsy... prior to therapy with bisphosphonates 2017 update 3.2.2 In patients with CKD G3a-G5D, it is reasonable to perform a bone biopsy if knowledge of the type of renal osteodystrophy will impact treatment decisions (Not Graded) The primary motivation for this revision was the growing experience with osteoporosis medications in patients with CKD, low BMD, and a high risk of fracture.
 The inability to perform a bone biopsy may not justify withholding antiresorptive therapy from patients at high risk of fracture.
-Most studies define deficiency as serum 25(OH)D <10 ng/mL and insufficiency ≥10 but <20-32 ng/mL.
-There is no consensus on what defines 'adequate' or toxic vitamin D levels.
-CHAPTER 3.3 DIAGNOSIS OF CKD-MBD: VASCULAR CALCIFICATION What the guideline statements say In patients with CKD G3a-G5D:
+CHAPTER 3.3 DIAGNOSIS OF CKD-MBD: VASCULAR CALCIFICATION4 What the guideline statements say In patients with CKD G3a-G5D: